Wool measurement

 An ultra-fine, 14.6-micron Merino fleece.

 A micron (micrometre) is the measurement used to express the diameter of wool fibre.
 Fine wool fibers have a low micron value.
 Fibre diameter is the most important characteristic of wool in determining its value.

 Every fleece comprises a very wide range of fibre diameters—for example a typical Merino fleece will contain fibres of as low as 10 microns in diameter, and there could be fibres with diameters exceeding 25 microns, depending on the age and health (or nutrition) of the sheep.
 What is usually referred to as wool's "micron" is the mean of the fibre diameters or average diameter.
 This may be measured in a number of different ways.

+Before such portable instruments existed, wool traders had no reliable means of measuring fineness away from a laboratory, and where objective assessment was attempted in the field it relied on improvised devices of uncertain reliability.
 Small samples can be taken from the side or fleece of a sheep and measured using a portable instrument such as an OFDA2000 (Optical Fibre Diameter Analyser); or a mobile instrument system called a Fleecescan.
 Both these systems have been studied extensively and if used correctly, they should give reasonably reliable results.
 Pre wool classing micron test results are a useful guide for classers in determining lines of wool to be made.
 Samples of fleece can also be shorn from the animal and sent to a laboratory for measurement ("midside sampling").
 Most modern fleece-testing laboratories use related instruments to those mentioned—either the OFDA models or the Laserscan.
 Merino stud rams are mid-side sampled and the test results are displayed in the sale catalogues.

 Once the fleeces are baled and prepared for sale as lots, they are commonly sampled by coring in the broker store and the samples sent to certification laboratories.
 Here the core samples are cleaned, dried and prepared for measurement under strict test methods.
 Merino wools are normally measured on Laserscan instruments in Australia, New Zealand and South Africa, although OFDA instruments may also be used in some cases (the results from these two types of instrument are quite similar).
 The “coefficient of variation of fibre diameter” (CVD) is a measure of the variation in fibre fineness within the sample fleece, relative to the average fibre diameter.
 Crossbred and coarse wools are often measured for mean fibre diameter by older instruments—"Airflow" in many parts of the world, and even a projection microscope in some cases.
+Projection microscope methods in particular required stable laboratory conditions, trained operators, and considerable expense, limiting their practical use largely to specialized institutions rather than ordinary trading posts, well into the twentieth century.